mivodo/html-to-image/README.md

 # HTML-to-Image webservice
+> 💡 **Now supports PDF**

-Simple webservice to create screenshots/images of a webpage (URL or HTML-input).
+Simple webservice to create screenshots/images or pdf of a webpage (remote URL or manually provided HTML).
 The webservice can be run locally or as a container, and exposes a simple endpoint on your network on port `3033`.
 Source availabe on [github](https://github.com/monkeyphysics/html-to-image) and container available on [docker](https://hub.docker.com/r/monkeyphysics/html-to-image).
 Inspired by [nevermendel/chrome-headless-screenshots](https://github.com/NeverMendel/chrome-headless-screenshots).